How to Make DIY Glitter Unicorn Horn Christmas Ornaments

 Cut the back of the ear from a stiff felt and the front of the ear from a gold glitter faux leather sheet.
 Use hot glue to attach the two pieces together.

-Glue the Unicorns ear behind the flowers and gently pinch the ear to round the bottom of it.
+Glue the Unicorn ear behind the flowers and gently pinch the ear to round the bottom of it.

 Now you've created beautiful handmade Unicorn Christmas Ornaments!
 They make wonderful gifts and are perfect for ornament exchanges!
 You can personalize the ornaments by adding a name to the back of them.